 1For models of conflict in general and some applications see, for example, Hirshleifer (1988, 1995) or Neary (1997).
 For revolutions see Grossman (1991) whereas the papers in Fiorentini and Peltzman (1995) and Skaperdas (2001) examine organized crime.
 Very recently, there have been a number of papers by economists specifically on civil wars.
-Gershenson and Grossman (2000) adapt the basic model of contests with asymmetries to the type of civil war that can occur.
-Collier and Hoe- er (2001) put particular emphasis on the role of natural resource endowments as a source of rents for adversaries.
-For a survey of both theoretical and empirical research in economics and political science, see Sambanis (2001).
+Gershenson and Grossman (2000) adapted the basic model of contests with asymmetries to the type of civil war that can occur, whereas Azam (2002) considered the role of looting in joining rebel groups.
+Collier and Hoeffler (2001) put particular emphasis on the role of natural resource endowments as a source of rents for adversaries.
+For a survey of both theoretical and empirical research see Sambanis (2001); see also Engel (2003) for an introduction and overview to related research.
+Collier et. al. (2003) summarizes the extensive research effort on the subject by the World Bank.
+Garfinkel and Skaperdas (2006) provide an overview of the theoretical research on the economics of conflict that has appeared over the past fifteen years or so.